Magnetic Resonance Imaging

 Radiology Grand Rounds are held monthly with prestigious visiting and local professors, offering the opportunity to meet and learn from leading national authorities on a wide variety of topics.

 Informative multidisciplinary clinical conferences in combination with medicine, surgery, pathology, and the various clinical subspecialties are available.

-Ancillary services, such as research MRI technologists, research physician assistants, and nurses, as well as support for IRB submissions, illustrations, and biostatistics are available within the Department.
+Ancillary services, such as research MRI technologists, research physician assistants, and nurses, as well as support for IRB submissions, creative services, and biostatistics are available within the Department.
 Fellows are expected to have completed manuscript(s) for publication by the end of the year, either in the form of a conference abstract or a peer-reviewed journal article.